BaselAskar/BaselAskar/README.md

 - 👯 I’m looking to collaborate on Java and C#
 - 🤔 I’m looking for help with Docker Sql
 - 💬 Ask me about Javascript ASP.Net Core
-- 📫 How to reach me: baselaskar91@gmail.com
+- 📧 My Email : baselaskar91@gmail.com
 - ⚡ Fun fact: Writing alot of codes learns more than courses
 - 😄 Pronouns: He/His
 - 👌 Defintly I like and opened to hear more ideas